Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/connect-an-inbound-call.md

 # Connect an inbound call

-In this Code Snippet you see how to connect an inbound call to a second number.
+In this code snippet you see how to connect an inbound call to a second number.

 ## Example